dfsp-spirit/reproducible_science/git_intro/git_intro.md

 ## Getting a server

+**Important:** Before creating a repository (public or private), you have to make sure that you are allowed to store your data on that server.
+Typically you are **not** allowed to store patient data or metadata on servers outside of your organization.
+If you need to version such data, you should talk to your IT department to get an internal git server.

-There are hosting platforms like github.com, gitlab.com or bitbucket.com which provide git hosting combined with a convenient web interface to browse files and revisions as well as other tools (e.g., project management or bug tracking software).
+For data that can be stored on external servers, there are hosting platforms like github.com, gitlab.com or bitbucket.com which provide git hosting combined with a convenient web interface to browse and download files and revisions.
+These platforms often include other tools as well, e.g., project management and bug tracking software, or a wiki.

-Most offer repos for free if you are working alone or in a small team, but for some free repos cannot be private.
+Most platforms offer repos for free if you are working alone or in a small team, but for some free repos cannot be private.

 ## More info on git